 If you were to be successful and offered the post, this equalities information would be transferred to your personnel record and, again, would be held in the strictest confidence for reporting purposes only.

 In compliance with the Data Protection Act, your details will remain on record for a minimum of six months, however you may choose for your details to be stored for up to two years to allow for future applications.

 If the selection panel decides to invite you for interview, then you will be notified by email.
 Please ensure that you check your email account junk folder as your email provider may flag emails sent to you as suspected spam.

 Only in exceptional circumstances will your interview be changed.
 You should contact the individual named in your invite correspondence as soon as possible to discuss this and the decision to move the interview rests solely with the convener of the vacancy.

 This process varies depending on the position you are applying for.
 Interviews are normally carried out by a panel (which is dependent upon the level and type of post), meeting with your potential manager and some other key staff members.

 They will ask you questions about your previous experiences and skills, and how these relate to the criteria.
 In some circumstances candidates may be asked to give a presentation or undertake a practical exercise.
 You will be given full details of any such exercise when invited to interview.

-Why does this happen? - A web cache is a mechanism to temporarily store web documents to help speed up access to web pages.
+A web cache is a mechanism to temporarily store web documents to help speed up access to web pages.
 Your internet browser caches pages every time you use it.
 Depending on how it’s set up, it either deletes these when you close the session or it saves them.
 Occasionally we’ll make a change to a screen design or Lumesse will deliver a change to the system.
 In certain circumstances the web if the cache on the user’s computer contains an older version of the screen it can throw up errors.